ChameleonCloud/docs/source/technical/project.rst

   Project list

-Each individual Project has its own:
+Each individual *Project* has its own:

 - Service Unit allocations
 - Users that have access to the project
-- System resources such as Security Groups, Floating IP Addresses and Instances
+- System resources such as *Security Groups*, *Floating IP Addresses* and *Instances*
 - Assets such as snapshots, object containers, metrics and network configuration

 __________________
 Creating a Project
 __________________

-When you click the *+Create a Project* button, you will be presented the `Create a New Project <https://www.chameleoncloud.org/user/projects/new/>`_ web form.
-Fill out the form with your project description.
-Your request will be reviewed by a system administrator and you will be notified once your projects get approved.
+To create a project, click the *+Create a Project* button.
+After filling out and submit the request form, a system administrator will review your request and notify you once your project get approved.
 Project durations are six months with a default allocation of 20,000 :ref:`service-units`.

 .. figure:: project/createproject.png
   :alt: The Create a New Project form